punchcode-fullstack/24-invite-fullstack/README.md

 # Invite Full Stack

+# get start

+yarn install in root (outside of client and server) yarn install in client yarn install in server

 ## Description
 The goal is to create an evite type of program which will display 1 user at a time and then you can select yes or no on whether to invite them.
 It will use the random person generator
 [api](https://randomuser.me/) to display each person to show.